-- RC-C, Loan Classification
+- RC-C Loan Classifications

-- RC-C Memoranda
+- RC-C Memoranda on Restructured Loans

 - RC-K, Loan Quarter to Date Averages

 - RC-L, Unused Commitments, Letters of Credit, Derivatives

 - RI-B, Charge-Offs, Recoveries and Changes in the ALLL/PCL

 This review of the loan schedules will benefit anyone responsible for loan accounting, lending operations to include loan officers, loan assistants, and any loan operations personnel responsible for coding loans.
 This training will supplement annual comprehensive Call Report training recommended by bank regulators.

 This webinar is recommended for 2.5 CE Credit Hours.
 Each attendee will receive a Certificate of Attendance for self-reporting of CE Credits.View Delivery Options